InfoInformation

 Registration can be done independently on the website by individuals interested in participating without any intervention needed from schools or universities.

 The first 60 participants, plus all further ties of the 60th place, will be admitted to the programming test, using only the score obtained as the sole discriminator.
 Particularly, the delivery time will not be considered for selection.
+It is possible that some university venues may reduce the number of participants admitted to the programming test due to classroom capacity limitations, and therefore they may be fewer than 60.

 In cases of suspected cheating or collaboration, the organizers reserve the right to disqualify all involved participants.